-Replacing a car key used to be relatively a simple matter.
+Replacing car keys used to be relatively a simple matter.
 It was strictly cutting a new metal key as it would be usually done with any other metal key.
 Those days are long gone.
-Nowadays, these keys have become more sophisticated, which not only requires to be cut but also needs to be programmed.
-The car key programming can sometimes be a complicated process depending on the situation at hand, like whether a key is still present, was it stolen or lost.
+Nowadays, these car keys have become more sophisticated, which not only requires to be cut but also needs to be programmed.
+The car keys programming can sometimes be a complicated process depending on the situation at hand, like whether a key is still present, stolen or lost.
 Also, it depends on the make and model of the vehicle.
 Some of these newer remote keys or fob keys have more features than others and some makes, and models have digital keys.
 The technology deployed into these key fobs, like immobilizers, transponders, chips, sensors were meant to increase the security of the vehicles and to ease the way of how cars are being used today.

 Among the features that are found in these fob keys are:

 - Keyless opening

 – there are two different to open a vehicle that has keyless opening technology.
 One option would be to use a remote whereby pressing a button can lock/unlock the car.
 The second option is, to have the fob key present when entering the vehicle as the doors will open when the vehicle is communicating with the fob key and locks the car when communication is lost.

 – Although in many cases, a physical car key is still needed to switch the ignition on and off, the trend is nowaday is to either have the fob key present start the car by pressing the switch start button located on the dashboard.